Teach to the Whole Class:

 These schools were selected to provide a cross-section (size, rank, geographic, public/private, demographic) of legal education.
 A faculty coordinator from each institution selected students who varied in terms of race, gender, socioeconomic status, sexual orientation, disability, cultural background, year in school, and class rank.
 Sixty-seven students participated.
 The students were asked to identify factors that hindered their learning in law school and factors that enhanced their learning.

-The videotape is accompanied by written materials.
+The 32 minute, 52 second video is accompanied by written materials.
 These written materials comprise the colloquium facilitator's notebook.
 The notebook presents eight lesson plans for using the videotape in two-hour, four-hour, and all-day sessions.
 The notebook also includes handouts, overheads, discussion questions, and suggested activities that can be used during the faculty development sessions.
 The written materials contain notes on teaching and learning principles and an annotated bibliography on diversity, learning, and teaching methods.

 Sections of the facilitator's notebook include:

 - Introduction: Explains the goals and objectives of the kit and the rationale for the recommendation that the videotape and written materials be used in conjunction with a faculty colloquium.
 Describes the background of the videotape and what's in each section.
 Provides an outline of what's on the videotape.
 Gives an introduction to the lesson plans and discussion questions included in the facilitator's notebook.
 (3 pages)

 - Planning the workshop: Provides a number of points to assist planners in designing the colloquium that will work best at their school.
 Offers guidance on how to select the most effective facilitator(s).
 (4 pages)